monoxideboi/lastfm-cf-worker/README.md

 ## Custom Domain

 If you really want a custom domain, go to the worker dashboard and go to your worker's settings, there will be a tab called `Domains & Routes` that you can set a custom domain for.

+## Usage
+Just use fetch to get the contents of your REST api, it will return ONLY the last song played.
+[Check the docs here](https://www.last.fm/api/show/user.getRecentTracks).